 Terrell lent her support to several political causes.
 An enthusiastic member of the Republican Party, she worked as president of the Women’s Republican League in Washington, D.C.
 She also accepted an appointment from the Republican Party to direct a program for black women in the eastern United States.
 At the same time, Terrell served on Washington’s Board of Education in an unpaid position from 1895 to 1901, and again from 1906 to 1911.
 In 1909, Terrell signed the charter that established the National Association for the Advancement for Colored People (NAACP).

 In addition to founding and chairing numerous organizations, Terrell also used her writing to advance her social and political interests.
 Her scholarly articles, poems, and short stories about race and gender appeared in numerous journals and magazines.
-In 1940 she wrote her autobiography, A Colored Woman in a White World, which details her own battles with gender and race discrimination in the United States.
+In 1940, she wrote her autobiography, A Colored Woman in a White World, which details her own battles with gender and racial discrimination in the United States.

 After World War II, Terrell joined the burgeoning efforts to end legal segregation in Washington, D.C.
 She lived to see the desegregation of eating facilities in the capital city, which occurred in 1953.
 One year later, the Supreme Court ruled that segregation in public schools was unconstitutional.
 Mary Church Terrell died in Highland Beach, Maryland, on July 24, 1954 slightly more than two months after the decision was handed down.
 She was 90.